textpattern/textpattern.github.io/brand/editorial-style-guidelines.md

 **Straight vs. curly quotation marks:**

 Be mindful when writing Textile links that your text editor is using straight quotation marks, not curly quotation marks.
 While the latter are attractive for regular text copy, they won't work for links.
 Thus straight quotations marks may prove best for documentation portability over the long-term.
-This means you'll have quote marks looking like "this" instead of “this”.
+This means you'll have quote marks looking like "this" instead of "this".

 [^3] See section on __User-interface content__ for UI text formatting conventions.